 - Invest in a Quality Water Filter: All Americans need a water filtration system – your Brita water pitcher isn’t enough.
 According to The Good For Company, “Brita filters are mostly cosmetic.
 Since they deal mostly in surface-level odor and taste, and not in eliminating all of the actual toxins, Brita Filters are, for all intents and purposes, the Febreze of water purification.”

-Instead, invest in a water filtration system that is designed to reduce 99.9999% of contaminants, like the Alexapure Pro Water Filtration System.
+Instead, invest in a water filtration system that is designed to reduce 206 common water contaminants, like the Alexapure Pro Water Filtration System.

 Start using a water filtration system before it’s too late, friends.

 *Chlorine reduction claims are not performance tested beyond 200 gallons.
 Additional performance claims are based on independent laboratory and manufacturer’s internal test data.
 Actual performance is dependent on influent water quality, flow rates, system design, and application.
 Results may vary.

 This system has been tested for the reduction of the substances listed in the product test data sheets.
 The concentration of the indicated substances in water entering the system was reduced to a concentration less than equal to the permissible limit for water leaving the system, as specified in NSF/ANSI 53.
 Minimum substance reductions are listed on the provided test data sheets for testing up to 200 gallons.